icon-project/icon-sdk-python/README.md

 ### load(file_path, password)

-Loads a wallet from a key store file with a password and generates an instance of Wallet
+Loads a wallet from a key store file with your password and generates an instance of Wallet

 #### Parameters

-- File_path : The file path for the key store file of the wallet
+- File_path : File path of the key store file

-- password : Password for the wallet.
+- password : Password for the key store file.
 Password must include alphabet character, number, and special character

 #### Returns